 Facility Use Policy

-The Huston Brumbaugh Nature Center is a part of the Brumbaugh Center for Environmental Science.
-The Center belongs to Mount Union and is under the administrative jurisdiction of the Biology Department.
+The John T. Huston – Dr. John D. Brumbaugh Nature Center is a part of the Brumbaugh Center for Environmental Science.
+The Center belongs to the University of Mount Union and is under the administrative jurisdiction of the Biology Department.

 Trails are open to the general public during daylight hours.

 Groups intending to use trails only should make reservations to assure ample parking and minimal interference with other programs.

 Building use is subject to the following policies:

 For groups affiliated with Mount Union:

 - First priority for use is for classes at the University of Mount Union.